nickofthyme/storybook-addon-background-toggle/README.md

 ## Compatibility

-This version is compatible with storybook version `>6.x`.
+This version is compatible with storybook version `>6.x` only.
+Does not work for `>7.x`, see https://github.com/nickofthyme/storybook-addon-background-toggle/issues/1.

 As of storybook `6.3.0` global parameters are synced with the url as query search params ([storybookjs/storybook#15056](https://github.com/storybookjs/storybook/pull/15056)).
 As such this will lock-in the default global and be persisted between stories.
 If you want to avoid this behavior you can use `storybook@~6.2.0`.